-How to Check Water Temperatures to Minimise the Risk of Legionellosis
+How to Check Water Temperatures to Minimise the Risk of Legionella Bacteria

-This short guide has been written for people managing hot and cold water systems in buildings and other facilities and gives a brief overview of where, when and how to check water temperatures and perform other routine tasks associated with the control of legionella bacteria and Legionnaires’ disease.
+This short guide has been written for people managing hot and cold water systems in buildings and other facilities and gives a brief overview of where, when and how to check water temperatures and perform other routine tasks associated with the control of Legionella bacteria in hot and cold water systems and Legionnaires’ disease.

 Why are hot and cold water temperatures important?